 I hate when stores start Christmas preparations as soon as back-to-school stuff is put away.

-But if you want to make homemade vanilla extract as a lovely foodie Christmas gift, you’re going to have to start soon – especially if you want to take advantage of Olive Nation’s 10% off sale on Madagascar Vanilla Beans – exclusively for Kitchen Stewardship readers all the way through the end of December, 2012!
-Use the code “KS12A” at check out for a 10% off discount.
+But if you want to make homemade vanilla extract as a lovely foodie Christmas gift, you’re going to have to start soon, especially if you want to take advantage of the exclusive coupon for readers from Olive Nation: use KS12A for 10% off vanilla beans (or check out their “vanilla caviar,” which is the seeds already scraped out for you).
+The code will be good through the end of the year, but vanilla making time is now.

 It makes a lovely little gift in dark amber bottles with a personalized label, and it only will take about an hour total: 10 minutes to order supplies, 15 minutes to make the extract, a few seconds per day to shake jars, and another 10 minutes to fill and label your little bottles.